okl-tools/h7webServer/README.md

 Receipe to build the h7webserver
-- ensure to have a working arm toolchain, not too old. - 14.2 but 12 or 13 could work also <br/>
+- ensure to have a working arm toolchain, not too old. - 14.2 but 12 or 13 should be good also <br/>
 inside bash type<br/>
 **arm-none-eabi-g++ --version** <br/>
 *which should show you* <br/>